 Determine the case owner.
 You will need to designate a case owner to be responsible and assume ownership of the project.

 Decide which AI approach to integrate.
 Linking this to your strategic objective, decide which AI approach to use.
 This could be deep learning, machine learning, or computer vision.

 Assess infrastructure and technology.
 You will need to make changes to infrastructure and technology.
 Take into account the systems, hardware, and software your organization will need.

 Assess skills and capacity.
 You need staff with the skills to achieve your AI goals.
 You may need to hire and train new employees or partner with an external service provider.
 You will find actionable information on how to choose a 3pl provider here.

 As noted above, artificial general intelligence is still in the future.
-However, deep reinforcement learning (DRL) is unlocking the greater potential for robotics, enabling them to react to their surroundings and operate well despite product variations.
-In fact, robots now learn through experience with cameras and deep neural networks.
+However, deep reinforcement learning (DRL) unlocks tremendous potential for robotics, enabling them to react to their surroundings and operate well despite product variations.
+Robots now learn through experience with cameras and deep neural networks.

-With adequate practice and data, robots now learn new abilities like winning video games and identifying images.
+With good practice and data, robots now learn new abilities like winning video games and identifying images.
 With each task, a robot becomes smarter and better at mastering the activity.
-Plus, robots connected through the cloud share their learning with each other.
+Plus, robots connected through the cloud share their learning.
 Now, robotics solutions are more flexible, dextrous, and scalable.

 Warehouse automation is an excellent environment for testing these technologies.
 They have tasks that are repetitive and similar across a wide array of warehouses.
 Warehouses are highly structured.
-For instance, order picking can account for over 40% of operational costs, and labor is a significant expense as well.
-Because robots typically work well with little variation in packaging design and products, AI is making it possible to program robots to overcome those obstacles.
+For instance, order picking can account for over 40% of operational costs, and labor is a significant expense.
+Because robots typically work well with little variation in packaging design and products, AI makes it possible to program robots to overcome those obstacles.
 The savings and efficiency show up positively on the bottom line.